Knowledge Gradient for Selection with Covariates: Consistency and Computation: Consistency

 \begin{proposition} Fix \(i=1,\ldots,M\).
 If \(k^0_i\) is stationary, then for any \(\BFx\in\calX\), \(k_i^n(\BFx,\BFx')\) converges to a limit, denoted by \(k_i^\infty(\BFx,\BFx')\), uniformly in \(\BFx'\in\calX\) as \(n\to\infty\). \end{proposition}

 \Cref{prop:unif_conv} shows that \emph{irrespective} of the allocation of the design points \(\{\BFv^\ell:\ell=0,\ldots,n-1\}\), \(k_i^n(\BFx,\cdot)\) converges \emph{uniformly} as \(n\to\infty\) for all \(\BFx\in\calX\).
 (Note that this does not mean the limit is necessarily zero.)
 Not only is this result of interest in its own right, but also is crucial for proving the consistency of IKG policy under assumptions weaker than those imposed for previous related problems \citep{ScottFrazierPowell11}.
 For example, the uniform convergence preserves the continuity of \(k_i^n(\BFx,\cdot)\) in the limit, a property that is crucial for the proof of \Cref{prop:step1}.
-The proof of \Cref{prop:unif_conv} is built on RKHS theory and collected in the Appendix. \Cref{prop:unif_conv} sets a foundation for analysing the asymptotic behavior of Bayesian sequential sampling policies based on Gaussian processes with minimal assumptions.
+A more general version of \Cref{prop:unif_conv} is given in \citet[Proposition 2.9]{bect2019}, but we present a different proof built on RKHS theory in the Appendix. \Cref{prop:unif_conv} sets a foundation for analysing the asymptotic behavior of Bayesian sequential sampling policies based on Gaussian processes with minimal assumptions.

-Before we formally sate \Cref{prop:step1,prop:step2}, the following definitions are required.
+Before we formally state \Cref{prop:step1,prop:step2}, the following definitions are required.
 For each \(i\), let \(\eta_i^n\) denote the (random) number of times that a sample is taken from alternative \(i\) regardless of the value of \(\BFx\) up to the \(n\)-th sample, i.e.,